sherbibv/proxmox-setup/README.md

 Description=Mount datatstore 's920-share' under '/mnt/datastore/s920-share'
 ```

-The seconds step will be to reinitialize the ```/etc/proxmox-backup/datastore.cfg``` with the following content:
+### Restore datastore config
+Initialize the datastore from ```/etc/proxmox-backup/datastore.cfg```:
 ```
 datastore: s920-share
         gc-schedule 09:00
         path /mnt/datastore/s920-share
 ```

-The other files can also be backed-up and restored if needed.
+Obs: The other files can also be backed-up and restored if needed.
 They contain configuration for GC, Verify jobs, Prunes etc.

 ## Router configuration